Grigore Antipa: In memoriam

 The National Museum of Natural History in Bucharest is named after the scientist, as well as the National Institute for Marine Research and Development "Grigore Antipa" in Constanța.

 One of the annual awards given by the Romanian Academy is named after Grigore Antipa.

 Also, the marine research ship "Grigore Antipa", which belongs to the Diving Center in Constanța, bears his name.

 The Danube delta gudgeon, Romanogobio antipai is named after him as he collected the type specimen.

 Notaphilia and numismatics

 In 1992, the National Bank of Romania issued a circulation banknote, with a face value of 200 lei, with the portrait of Grigore Antipa on the obverse.

 On December 4, 2017, the National Bank of Romania put into circulation a gold commemorative coin, with a face value of 100 lei, on the occasion of the 150th anniversary of the birth of Antipa.
-The coin has a title of 900 ‰, weighs 6.452 g, has a diameter of 21 mm, and has a serrated edge; it has been issued in 250 copies, all of proof quality.
+The coin has a fineness of 900 (90% pure gold), weighs 6.452 g, has a diameter of 21 mm, and has a serrated edge; it has been issued in 250 copies, all of proof quality.